Skip to content

 ComponentWhat it doesPackage / RepoVersion

-CLIStandalone CLI for managing nodes and clustersastromesh-cliv0.1.1
+CLIStandalone CLI for managing nodes and clustersastromesh-cliv0.2.0

 NodeCross-platform system installer and daemon (Linux, macOS, Windows)astromesh-nodev0.1.1

-OSMinimal, immutable, API-only Linux appliance that runs agentsastromesh-osv0.4.0 (Phase 4)
+OSMinimal, immutable, API-only Linux appliance that runs agentsastromesh-osv0.10.1 (Phase 4 + post-4)

-CortexDesktop IDE & multi-runtime control plane (Electron)astromesh-cortexv0.12.0
+CortexDesktop IDE & multi-runtime control plane (Electron)astromesh-cortexv0.19.0

 Every component orbits the Core Runtime — the engine that loads agents, routes to LLM providers, and executes orchestration patterns.
 The satellites attach at different points in the lifecycle: